Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Accounting for missing values in the TIMSS 2019 data

-In Section \ref{section_timss2019}, we analysed data on Irish students at eighth grade level.
-To illustrate the novel CSP-BART, only one plausible value of the students’ mathematics scores was used, and sampling weights were not accounted for.
-Nonetheless, it would be necessary to consider all five mathematics scores along with sampling weights for a more complete analysis; see \cite{rutkowski2010international} and \cite{foy2017} for details.
-In Table \ref{TIMSS_covs}, we present the $20$ covariates that were pre-selected to demonstrate CSP-BART.
-These covariates were selected by identifying the $20$ most-used variables in a standard BART model fit to the TIMSS dataset.
-In the comparisons with BCF, SSP-BART, and VCBART, all $20$ covariates were included in the $\mathbf{X}_{2}$ matrix under CSP-BART, which is the matrix used by the BART component.
-In the first comparison with BCF, $\mathbf{X}_{1}$ contained only the binarised version of the covariate `BCDGDAS', which was in turn excluded from $\mathbf{X}_2$ under SSP-BART.
-When comparing CSP-BART with VCBART, $\mathbf{X}_{1}$ contained the covariates `BSDGEDUP', `BSBM42BA', and `BCDGDAS', which were in turn excluded from $\mathbf{X}_2$ under SSP-BART.
+{\Alph{section}.\arabic{table}} {\Alph{section}.\arabic{figure}}In Table \ref{TIMSS_covs}, we present the $20$ covariates that were pre-selected to demonstrate CSP-BART's performance relative to other BART-based competitors in Section \ref{section_timss2019}.
+These covariates were selected by identifying the $20$ variables used most often by a standard BART model fit to the complete cases of the TIMSS 2019 dataset.
+In the comparisons between CSP-BART, SSP-BART, and VCBART, $\mathbf{X}_{1}$ contained the covariates `BSDGEDUP', `BSBM42BA', and `BCDGDAS'.
+All $20$ covariates were included in $\mathbf{X}_{2}$ under CSP-BART, which is the matrix used by the BART component, but these three covariates of primary interpretational interest were excluded from the $\mathbf{X}_2$ matrix for the other methods.
+In the first comparison with BCF, $\mathbf{X}_{1}$ contained only the binarised version of the covariate `BCDGDAS'.

+We performed the variable-screening step as we were required to work with complete cases only (i.e., no missing values) for the competing methods in particular.
+However, the number of complete cases ($1{,}448$) was quite low relative to the initial sample size ($4{,}118$).
+In an attempt to work with a larger number of observations of fewer variables, we first ran BART on the complete cases, to simply select predictors to subsequently carry out statistical analyses on a much bigger population of $3{,}224$.
+We now endeavour to explain the scarcity of complete observations in the original TIMSS 2019 data by describing its diverse sources.